The Power of Parks

 The Future Park design competition invited entrants to reconsider the vital importance of our much-loved parks.
 Yet beyond the almost self-evident value of green open space, complex questions lurk, where political posturing and pork-barrelling meets genuine social value.

 Is there anyone who doesn’t like parks?
 Parks are good for our health and well-being, providing recreation, education and relaxation.
-They support wildlife and ecosystems, community resilience and personal development but they also are a prime target for political posturing and pork-barrelling.
+They support wildlife and ecosystems, community resilience and personal development but they are also a prime target for political posturing and pork-barrelling.
 Parks are used for pleasure and profit, and likely needed for our survival.
-Yet what a park is, and what it should be and do, in our rapidly-changing world is not something as easily agreed upon.
+Yet what a park is, and what it should be and do, in our rapidly-changing world, is not something as easily agreed upon.
 An international ideas competition has attracted entries – and critique – that show just how vital and various our love of parks is.

 The ideas competition attracted 125 entries from 20 countries and offered prize-money of AUS$20,000.
 An overall winner, two runners-up and seven honourable mentions were chosen from a shortlist of 31, now on exhibition at the Dulux Gallery, Melbourne School of Design, University of Melbourne, until 1 November 2019.